Medically reviewed by Drugs.com. Last updated on Mar 13, 2021.

 Even if your child hasn't been diagnosed with asthma, seek medical attention immediately if he or she has trouble breathing.
 Although episodes of asthma vary in severity, asthma attacks can start with coughing, which progresses to wheezing and labored breathing.

-The underlying causes of childhood asthma aren't fully understood.
-Developing an overly sensitive immune system generally plays a role.
+Childhood asthma causes aren't fully understood.
 Some factors thought to be involved include:

 - Some types of airway infections at a very young age